BruceEckel/SmarterTypesWithDataClasses/README.md

 legal value.
 Your code improves dramatically because now you validate the object in one place, at construction.
 When `data class` fields are `val`s, an object cannot be morphed into an illegal value.
-A typed object never needs to be re-checked by any function that receives it as an argument.
+A typed object never needs to be re-checked by any function that receives it as an argument or returns it as a result.